marziamostafa/redux-basic/README.md

 ![alt text](image-4.png)

-both are encapsulted and doing separate state management
+both are encapsulated and doing separate state management

---> now if we want to show another compnent here <Stats> and show the sum of two <Counter> in <Stats>
+--> now if we want to show another component here <Stats> and show the sum of two <Counter> in <Stats>

 ![alt text](image-5.png)